robot297/JAG_12_2019/Lab 12 Questions.md

 * JTextField called `updateTimeText`
 * JLabel called `updateSolverNameLabel`

-When the user selects a row in the table, the current name will be show in `updateSolverNameLabel` and that solver's time will be shown in `updateTimeText`.
+When the user selects a row in the table, the current name will be shown in `updateSolverNameLabel` and that solver's time will be shown in `updateTimeText`.

 To update a time, the user will select the solver's row in the table, edit `updateTimeText` to the new time, and click `updateTimeButton`.
 The program will validate that the new time is also a non-zero double value.
 If so, the database table will be updated, and the GUI table will update.
 If the new text entered is not a double, show a JOptionPane alert dialog and do not modify the DB table or JTable.